johnttaylor/nqbp/README.md

     - A make based build engine.
 In fact NQBP does no dependency/what-has-changed checking at all!
     - An optimal choice for large (+100KLOC) projects

-Additional information is availabe at: http://www.integerfox.com/nqbp
+Documentation is located in the top/ directory and/or availabe at: http://www.integerfox.com/nqbp.

+NQBP is licensed with a BSD licensing agreement (see the top/ directory).